dainsaint/garden/src/posts/this-shit-needs-to-go.md

 stop acting so pussy
 and do something now
 this shit needs to go
-stop playing nice and kill the filly
-ban guns pack the courts and arrest djt
-dont tell me to vote, nigga you in the seat
-and this shit needs to go
+get up kill the filly and take to the streets ban guns pack the courts and arrest djt dont tell me to vote nigga you in the seat and this shit needs to go